Mike Waltz: War in Afghanistan

 In a 2017 interview with The National Interest, Waltz described his views on Afghanistan as primarily oriented around ideological objectives, rather than material objectives.
 He assessed that Afghanistan could be won through slow cultural conversion by unconventional forces, described as "multiple generations of winning hearts and minds", and anticipated 100 years before such objectives could be achieved, saying:We are in a war of ideas and we are fighting an ideology.
 It is easy to bomb a tank, but incredibly difficult to bomb an idea.
 We need a long-term strategy that discredits the ideology of Islamic extremism ...
-We are in a multi-decade war and we are only 15-years in.After telling an anecdote to the 2017 Conservative Political Action Conference audience about his time serving in Afghanistan during the public announcement of the Obama-era troop withdrawals, Waltz said of the war in Afghanistan, "So, are we 15 years in?
-Yes.
-Are we in for a lot more fighting, and do we need a long-term strategy to undermine the ideology of Islamic extremism—just like we did fascism and just like we did communism?
-Yes, we do.
-Uh, and you know, I think we're in for a long haul, and I think our nation's leadership needs to begin telling the American people, 'I'm sorry, we don't have a choice; we're 15 years into what is going to be a multi-generational war because we're talking about defeating an idea.'
-It's easy to bomb a tank; very difficult to defeat an idea, and that's exactly what we have to do."
+We are in a multi-decade war and we are only 15 years in.
+He reiterated his views at CPAC 2017 as well as an anecdote about his time serving in Afghanistan during the public announcement of the Obama-era troop withdrawals.

-In August 2021, during the final stages of the second US withdrawal from Afghanistan, Waltz called on President Biden to reverse course on the war in Afghanistan, urging for the redeployment of special forces on the ground and the use of aerial bombardment of Taliban positions by the Air Force.
+In August 2021, during the final stages of the second US withdrawal from Afghanistan, Waltz called on President Biden to reverse course on the war in Afghanistan, urging for the redeployment of special forces on the ground and the use of aerial bombardment of Taliban positions by the US Air Force.
 In an op-ed for Fox News, he predicted that a return to Afghanistan was inevitable, and viewed withdrawal as a temporary act that would "decimate" local allies and civilians, saying "thousands will die".